-Your veterinarian has several options for treating pets with cancer.
-There are 3 common treatment options for animal cancers: surgery, chemotherapy, and radiation therapy (also called radiotherapy).
+Your veterinarian has several options for treating pets with neoplasia.
+There are 3 common treatment options for animal cancer and tumor: surgery, chemotherapy, and radiation therapy (also called radiotherapy).
 Each of these options can be used alone or in combination with other treatments.
 The specific treatment program your veterinarian will recommend will depend on the specifics of your pet’s condition.
 In selecting the treatment, your veterinarian will consider the type of cancer, how quickly it grows and spreads (the stage or grade of the cancer), and the location of the cancer.

 The goal of any cancer treatment program is to completely and permanently eradicate the cancer.
 Sadly, a complete cure is often not possible.
 For pets whose cancer cannot be cured, the veterinary team can provide treatment to minimize the animal’s pain and discomfort and enhance its quality of life.